JasonYoder2026/JasonYoder2026/README.md

 # Hi There! 👋

 ## About Me
 I'm Jason Yoder, a recent graduate of Ball State University where I studied Computer Science.
-I'm a full-stack software engineer with experience in delivering applications in a wide variety of technologies.
+I'm a software engineer with experience in delivering applications in a wide variety of technologies.
 I prioritize modularity, clean architecture, scalability, and thoughtful design when designing systems.
 I've built and maintained several CI/CD pipelines to deliver systems to production with ease.

 ## Some of my complete projects: